Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

 The center of each cell is located at $x_{j}=\frac{1}{2}\left( x_{j-{1/2}}+x_{j+{1/2}}\right) $ and the size of each cell is $\Delta x_{j}=x_{j+{1/2}}-x_{j-{1/2}}$.
 A uniform mesh is considered here, hence $h=\Delta x=\frac{2\pi}{N}$.\\

-After multiplying the two sides of the equation by a test function, $v$, and integrating by parts over each cell $I_{j}$, we get the following weak formulation of the problem:
+After multiplying the two sides of the equation by a test function, $v(x)$, and integrating by parts over each cell $I_{j}$, we get the following weak formulation of the problem:

-The next step of the method is to replace the functions $u$ and $v$ by piecewise polynomials of degree at most $k$. \\ Since both functions are now discontinuous at all points $x_{j\pm 1/2}$, there is a need to introduce a cleverly chosen numerical flux in order to stabilize the scheme, i.e. replacing the boundary terms $u(x_{j\pm 1/2},t)$ by single-valued fluxes $\hat{u}_{j\pm 1/2}=\hat{u}(u_{j\pm 1/2}^{-},u_{j\pm 1/2}^{+})$ and replacing the test function $v$ at the boundaries by the values taken inside the cell.
-Here, unlike the hyperbolic case, there is no preferred flux direction, therefore we choose a symmetric flux:
+The next step of the method is to replace the functions $u$ and $v$ at each cell by piecewise polynomials of degree at most $k$.
+We still denote $u$ and $v$ for the approximated functions to simplify the notation. \\ Since both functions are now discontinuous at all points $x_{j\pm 1/2}$, there is a need to introduce a value for $u_{x}(x_{j\pm 1/2},t)$ and $v(x_{j\pm 1/2},t)$.
+We replace the boundary terms $u_{x}(x_{j\pm 1/2},t)$ by single-valued fluxes $\hat{u}_{j\pm 1/2}=\hat{u}((u_x)_{j\pm 1/2}^{-},(u_x)_{j\pm 1/2}^{+})$ and replace the test function $v$ at the boundaries by its values taken inside the cell. $\hat{u}_{j\pm 1/2}$ are called \textit{numerical fluxes}.
+Here, unlike the hyperbolic case, there is no preferred flux direction.
+Therefore, we choose a central flux: